alvinctk/gvim_diff/README.md

 And, to store the diff of each files in .diff.html extension
 Note: Color scheme of the html file is based on your colorscheme in .vimrc file.

+## Vim Keyboard Commands

+To navigate in diff mode in vim:

+ - do - Get changes from other window into the current window.
+ - dp - Put the changes from current window into the other window.
+ - ]c - Jump to the next change.
+ - [c - Jump to the previous change.

+Without using diff command from terminal:

+  - In vim, load files via either vertical (:vs) or horizontal (:sp) split
+  - :diffthis to diff files from this window of files in the split.
+  - :diffoff to turn off diff mode.

 ## 1 liner to use vim to store diff files in html.
 In terminal: